litchipi/blog/posts/infosec/copyit_until_you_make_it.md

 part of hacking I have to admit), however this statement is *not entirely false*.

 Any hacker will have its own unique way of testing a target, because of the tools, the angle, the vision of the technology he has.
-Anybody want's to be able to use a tool that is perfectly suited for him, think of it as a carpenter having a hammer handle specially made for his palm and fingers, you can do without, but damn it feels good !
+Anybody wants to be able to use a tool that is perfectly suited for him, think of it as a carpenter having a hammer handle specially made for his palm and fingers, you can do without, but damn it feels good !